Broadway Plan Emerging Directions: Character Areas

 Is it probable the Broadway Plan Study will result in minimal up zoning in the vast majority of the areas, but still significantly increase public benefit contributions via CACs and DCLs upon redevelopment?

-David Price asked about 3 years ago
+David Price asked almost 4 years ago

 Hello David,